Prayer for Friends: Lifting Those We Love Into God’s Care

 Some days, friendship looks like laughter over coffee; other days, it’s a text that says, “I’m here.”
 Prayer threads through both.
 We don’t need perfect words.
 We can carry our friends to God in ordinary moments—waiting in a parking lot, walking the dog, folding laundry.
 The heart behind it matters most.

 Think of a garden in early morning light.
 We water what we can, pull a few weeds, and trust growth we cannot force.
 Friendship is similar.
-We show up, and through prayer we invite God to cultivate joy, resilience, and healing where we can’t reach.
-As we do, our hearts are softened, and our friends are gently held.
+We show up, and through prayer for healing for a friend, we invite God to nurture joy, strength, and healing where we can’t reach.
+As we pray, our hearts soften and God gently holds our friends.

-Jesus also shows deep friendship—He calls His disciples friends and prays for them.
-The early church learned to lean on shared prayer, trusting that God’s Spirit was at work in unseen ways.
+Jesus modeled deep friendship, calling His disciples friends and praying for them.
+The early church learned to lean on prayer for small groups, trusting that God’s Spirit was at work in unseen ways.
 As we read, consider your friends by name and let these verses shape your intercession.

 How can I pray for a friend when I don’t know what to say?

 Start by thanking God for one specific thing about your friend, then name their need as simply as you can and rest in His understanding.
 Even a quiet, “Lord, hold my friend today,” is a faithful prayer.
-And if you feel unsure or stuck, you’re not alone when you don’t know what to say; the Spirit helps us in our weakness and intercedes when our words run out.
+And if you feel unsure or stuck, you’re not alone when you don’t know what to say

 What Scriptures fit a friend who is hurting or far away?